Start main content

 Biomedical Sciences:

 1. Chan HH*, Chan E*, Kwok CT, Leung GP, Lee SM, Seto SW (2022).
 The role of p53 in the alternation of vascular functions.
-Frontiers in Pharmacology, 3667. (*contributed equally to the work)
+Frontiers in Pharmacology, 3667. (*contributed equally)

 2. Nguyen TK, Paone S, Chan E, Poon IK, Baxter AA, Thomas SR, Hulett MD (2022).
 Heparanase: A Novel Therapeutic Target for the Treatment of Atherosclerosis.
 Cells, 11(20):3198.